vedph/cadmus_api/Readme.md

 Quick steps for __building an image__:

-1.ensure to __update your MyGet.org repository__.
+1. ensure to __update your MyGet.org repository__.
 Use `MyNugetSweep` to sweep old packages and upload:

 	dotnet .\MyNugetSweep.dll sweep C:\Projects\_NuGet -c 3
 	dotnet .\MyNugetSweep.dll push C:\Projects\_NuGet https://www.myget.org/F/fusi/api/v2/package MYNUGETKEY

-2.switch to `Release` and __build__.
+2. switch to `Release` and __build__.
-3.__push the image__ to the private registry:
+3. __push the image__ to the private registry:

 	docker login --username naftis --password XXX
 	docker push naftis/fusi:cadmusapi

 In the consumer __Linux machine__:

-1.copy the `docker-compose.prod.yml` file in the Linux machine, renaming it to `docker-compose.yml`; also copy the `MongoSeed` folder into the folder where you copied the docker compose script;
+1. copy the `docker-compose.prod.yml` file in the Linux machine, renaming it to `docker-compose.yml`; also copy the `MongoSeed` folder into the folder where you copied the docker compose script;
-2.login: `sudo docker login --username naftis`: then insert your Linux username (sudo) password, and the Docker password;
+2. login: `sudo docker login --username naftis`: then insert your Linux username (sudo) password, and the Docker password;
-3.open a terminal in the same folder of the Docker compose file just copied, and execute `sudo docker-composer up`.
+3. open a terminal in the same folder of the Docker compose file just copied, and execute `sudo docker-composer up`.

 To connect to databases from the Linux Docker host, using e.g. Compass (<https://www.mongodb.com/download-center?jmp=nav#compass>):